Hussain Adam

+Early life

+Adam was born in 1968 to Aishath Hassan and Adam Mohamed in Kulhudhuffushi.
+He had 13 siblings.
+He was educated at Ameeru Ameen School.

+1988 Coup attempt

 At the early dawn of 3 November 1988, Corporal Hussain Adam was posted to one of the two outdoor security posts responsible for the security of the main gate of MNDF Headquarters.
 When the insurgents approached to take over the building, he immediately responded shooting at the insurgents who had planned for a surprise attack at dawn.
-His response was the initial counter attack from the Headquarters.
+His response was the initial counterattack from the Headquarters.
 He held them back until he succumbed to the firing after his bullets ran empty.
-This gave the soldiers inside the Headquarters sufficient time to prepare for a counter attack.
+This gave the soldiers inside the Headquarters sufficient time to prepare for a counterattack.
 He eventually ran out of bullets, but kept demanding for extra magazines till his death.

 Today, Martyr Hussain Adam is considered one of the national heroes of Maldives, for his presence of mind and his courage during the terrorist attacks of 3 November 1988.

+Monuments

+The current Maldives Police Service headquarters is named after him, the building is named "Shaheed Hussain Adam Building", which was officially opened by president Maumoon Abdul Gayoom on 21 April 1999.

+Another monument is currently being built for him in his home island, Kulhudhuffushi.